 The sturdy oaks of Foloi

-On the plateau of Foloi, which the locals have dubbed “the balcony of Ilia” owing to its panoramic view, you can find one of the rarest and largest oak tree forests, now incorporated into the Natura 2000 network.
+On the plateau of Foloi, which the locals have dubbed “the balcony of Ilia” (owing to its panoramic view), you can find one of the rarest and largest oak tree forests, now incorporated into the Natura 2000 network.
 Lose yourself in the magic of the forest, gazing up at the defiant oaks, so colossal that they seem to touch the sky.
 In contrast to some of the surrounding areas, it is relatively flat and so an open invitation to hikers to take to its gorgeous trails.

-Be careful not to disturb the Caretta Caretta
+Careful not to disturb the sea turtles!

-Are you ready for some trekking?
+Ready for some trekking?